danlagos/CS50P-personal/README.md

 # CS50P-personal

 Running CS50P on my own.
-I am trying to create a record of my work in the even that I decide to get the certificaiton later.
+I am trying to create a record of my work in the event that I decide to get the certificaiton later.
+At the very least this will show my progression in Python.

-## Software practices
+## Software TTP's

 I intend to develop good software development practices and procedures.
 These procedures are going to change as I progress through the course.
 When I first started I devloped a systamatic technique of writing software the starts with psuedo code, outline functions (including structure of main() function) only then writing code.
 As I went through the unit tests section, these procedures started to change to incorporate TDD.
 Because I have not finished perfecting my TDD procedures, for the moment I will only outline my software developent procedures without them.
 This section will soon be updated to incorporate them.
 I am sure this will change once the course dives into FileI/O and OOP.

-by the way TTP is a military term.
+By the way TTP is a military term.
 Techniques, Tactic's and Procedures (TTP's).
 The civilian wold calls them "best practices."

 Sofware TTP's